parul100495/fair-seldonian/docs/_sources/quickstart.rst.txt

 Quick start
 -----------
-The complete code resides in `code` folder.
+The complete code resides in root folder.
 To run the experiment, you need to amend configurations in `main.py`.